Tracing the watershed

 People

 Today Yorkshire is home to around 5 million people.
 Their diverse stories are partly told in the four brick panels shown below.
-The route of the Headwaters Trail passes directly in front of these panels in Castleford.
+Each of the three multi day bikepacking routes pass directly in front of these panels in Castleford.